-Goal and Rationale
+Goal and Rationale:

-- MDs, DOs, and/or PhDs are eligible.
+- MDs, DOs, PhDs and/or equivalents are eligible.

 - Significant research contributions.